Today I’m going to give you permission to take a nap and not feel lazy.

 Task #1: Pinpoint ways to track and improve your sleep schedule with the “Take a Nap” worksheet in your workbook.

-Task #2: Do your exercise habit.
+Task #2: Practice gratitude.
 Today and everyday.

 PS: Jennifer Granholm recently confessed to me that she might not be a “Jennifer Granholm”…that she actually does do better on more sleep.
 So there’s that.